kennedyopokuasare/IBM_datascience/README.md

 I refreshed my working knowledge of SQL. 🎓💻 It was an engaging experience querying the publicly available City of Chicago crimes, socioeconomic, and schools dataset within Jupyter Notebook, **with Python DB-API, pandas, SQL Magic and a focus on SQL optimization**.

 Revisiting stored procedures and ACID transactions, brought back a wave of nostalgia from 2012 ⏳ when I was involved in developing the Attendance Management System at Students Loan Trust Fund Ghana 🇬🇭.
 This reflection led me to read about the evolving role of stored procedures in modern data-driven production systems, weighing their pros and cons, and considering aspects like application testability and the separation of data and business logic.

+Pandas can be used to load data and saved directly into an SQL database table over a database connection.
+Here we use SQlite as a test database.
+With SQL Magic, the database can be queried directly from a jupyter notebook, as shown in the screenshot below.

 ![Loading and saving to db table with pandas](./img/load_data_and_save_to_db_table.png)